See Practice Instructions Review I

 I can see peace any time I choose to.
 I am free to do that.
 These moments I spend in quiet each day, practicing these lessons, are showing me that.
 I can create peace in my mind any time I choose to do so.
 To choose peace of mind is the ultimate freedom, and depends on nothing outside of me at all.

 I begin to understand, as I share this peace with my brothers, that the peace is not coming from outside, but “from deep within myself” (5:3).
 As my mind changes, the way I see the world changes with it.
 It witnesses peace back to me.
-And so “I begin to understand the holiness of all living things, including myself, and their oneness with me” (5:6).
+And so “I begin to understand the holiness of all living things, and their oneness with me” (5:6).

 Years ago, when I had only begun to study the Course, I sat down one day and tried to answer a question: “What have I learned about life?
 What am I reasonably sure of?”
 And the answer that came to me was very simple: “Happiness is a choice I make.”
 I had begun to realize the freedom of my mind to choose.
 I had begun to realize that my mind was truly autonomous in this choice.
 It needed nothing from outside to make happiness possible; it was purely a choice.
 And nothing outside could impede that choice.